2022 Tulsa municipal elections: City Auditor

 Cathy Carter was re-elected without opposition to another two-year term.
 She was first elected in 2013 and has not faced an election opponent since.

-Charter Questions
+Charter questions

-There are three proposed city charter amendments on the ballot in the August election.
+There were three proposed city charter amendments on the ballot in the August election.
 The Tulsa World endorsed all three of the proposed city charter amendments.
 All three amendments were approved by voters in the August 23 election.

 Mayoral pay

 This charter amendment involves the pay for the Mayor of Tulsa.
 A 1990 addition to the city charter refers to mayors pay as $70,000 when the mayor of Tulsa's salary is actually $105,000 in 2022.
 The amendment would remove the set dollar amount of $70,000 from the city charter.

 The plain language description of the amendment from the city describes the measure as:

 "This Charter amendment is a housekeeping measure.
 In 2001, the Mayor’s salary was set by ordinance at $105,000, but our Charter has language dating back to 1990 that still refers to the first Mayor’s annual salary of $70,000.
 Because this old language has created confusion as to what the Mayor’s salary actually is, this amendment simply removes this outdated and conflicting reference to the first Mayor’s salary being $70,000.
 If this amendment is approved, it will not change the Mayor’s salary."